ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 Illustrated below is our _Chirp!_ application in Onion Architecture.
 The different layers are:

-UI Layer: Handles user interactions and renders pages using Razor Pages.
+- UI Layer: Handles user interactions and renders pages using Razor Pages.

-Services Layer: Is responsible for data flow between the repository and UI layers.
+- Services Layer: Is responsible for data flow between the repository and UI layers.

-Repository Layer: Manages data access, interacting with the database via Entity Framework.
+- Repository Layer: Manages data access, interacting with the database via Entity Framework.

-Domain Layer: Contains DTOs and domain models.
+- Domain Layer: Contains DTOs and domain models.

 ![Onion Architecture diagram](images/OnionArchitecture.png)

 ### Architecture of deployed application

+When a user wants to interact with our application, they can do so in two different ways.
+Being that the user can choose to either run it locally or globally.

 Local Architecture:
-The client accesses the web application, which is hosted locally and directly interacts with the local database to process and retrieve data(see the diagram below).
+The client accesses the web application, which is hosted locally and directly interacts with the local database to process and retrieve data (see the diagram below).

 ![Architecture Local diagram](images/ArchitectureLocal.svg)

 Global Architecture:
-Clients connect to the web server over the internet, allowing the server to communicate with the Azure database for data processing and storage(see the diagram below).
+Clients connect to the web server over the internet, allowing the server to communicate with the Azure database for data processing and storage (see the diagram below).

 ![Architecture Global diagram](images/ArchitectureGlobal.svg)